FIRST-Tech-Challenge/fmltc/terraform/README.md

     >FTC, \<your team number>, \<password>

     Note that you should be careful to not upload this file to public repositories and you should choose a password that is not easily guessed.
+1. Navigate to terraform/bootstrap.
+(This step requires modifying the terraform scripts for your local project.
+It can be skipped if you don't want to run terraform with a remote backend.
+If so you need to remove the backend block from terraform/dev)
+1. Run:
+     >terraform init<br>
+     >terraform apply
 1. Navigate to terraform/dev.
 1. Edit terraform.tfvars to reflect your, project_name and project_id.
 1. Run: